anabellechan/RestaurantListApp/README.md

 HTML & CSS:

-HTML: The backbone of the frontend client, HTML will structure the content of the web pages.
+HTML: HTML structures the content of the web pages.
 It ensures that the data is organized in a way that is accessible and easily readable.
 CSS: Used for styling the application, CSS will ensure that the user interface (UI) is visually appealing and responsive.

 JavaScript: